 Bari is a stunning coastal city located in southern Italy.
 It is the capital of the Metropolitan City of Bari and the Apulia zone.
-It’s the second-largest city in Southern Italy, and was named the fifth largest province in Italy, and is also the most populated.
+It’s the second-largest city in Southern Italy and it was named the fifth-largest province in Italy, and it is also the most populated.

 It is very easy to get to the town by taking the high-speed train from any city in Italy, or by plane from any major city in Europe.
 There is also the adventurous route that you can take, crossing the Adriatic Sea by ferry from Albania, Montenegro, or Croatia.